nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

-* Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `calendar`, `exit`, `clear` etc.) are not valid.<br>
+* Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `calendar`, `exit`, `clear`, etc.) are not valid.<br>
   e.g. `help 123` is not a valid command.

 * Chaining commands is not supported.<br>
-  e.g. A chain of commands such as `next next back next` or `list calendar day` are not valid commands.
+  e.g. A chain of commands such as `next next back next` or `list calendar day` are **not** valid commands.

-* There are constraints in place to determine whether the value you provided for a field is valid.
+* There are constraints in place to help TAB understand your inputs for commands and parameters.
-  TAB will inform you if you gave an invalid input for a field.
+  TAB will help you with these constraints through a message in the UI if you give an invalid input.

 <br />